RyelBanfield/weather-app/README.md

 [Click here to view live demo](https://ryelbanfield.github.io/weather-app/)

-A simple todo list app.
+A weather app.

-This web app was built using JavaScript and allow users to use all the features of the common todo list.
+This web app was built using JavaScript and allow users get data in a simple weather app.

 ![screenshot](./Screenshot.png)